Polymer/old-docs-site/docs/polymer/styling.md

     /* @polyfill-rule .foo {
       background: red;
     } */

+    /* @polyfill-rule :host.foo .bar {
+      background: blue;
+    } */

-This has no effect under native Shadow DOM but under the polyfill, the comment is removed:
+This has no effect under native Shadow DOM but under the polyfill, the comment is removed and the selector prefixed with the element name:

-    .foo {
+    x-foo .foo {
       background: red;
+    }

+    x-foo.foo .bar {
+      background: blue;
     }

 ### @polyfill-unscoped-rule {#at-polyfill-unscoped-rule}